A Basic Collaboration Workflow on Gist

 giovanni$ git push origin master

-To collaborate on gists repositories your team mates can fork them.
+To collaborate on gist repositories, your teammates can fork them.

 1